Laughing Pizza: Projects

 Laughing Pizza started out producing its own music in its home studio, Little Bean Records, in Smyrna, Georgia.
 By 2006, the band had self-released two CDs and two DVDs, when they signed a multi-year deal with Epic Records and Sony Wonder.

-Unfortunately, 6 months after the deal was signed, Sony Wonder folded and Laughing Pizza was left on a rock label with the likes of Good Charlotte, J-Lo, Shakira, Sean Kingston, and Celine Dion.
-Both parties decided to end the joint venture in 2008 so that Laughing Pizza could continue on their musical journey under their kids' label, which was reincarnated as Little Bean.
-The next year was spent performing, writing, and doing the leg work to get their music videos onto many PBS stations nationwide including GPB (all of Georgia); Columbus, OH; New York, San Diego, CA; Idaho; Louisiana; and Philadelphia, PA.
+Six months after the deal was signed, Sony Wonder folded and Laughing Pizza was left on a rock label with Good Charlotte, J-Lo, Shakira, Sean Kingston, and Celine Dion.
+Both parties decided to end contract in 2008 so that Laughing Pizza could continue under their kids' label, which was re-named Little Bean.
+The next year was spent performing, writing, and working to get their music videos onto many PBS stations nationwide including GPB (all of Georgia); Columbus, OH; New York, San Diego, CA; Idaho; Louisiana; and Philadelphia, PA.

 The family trio traveled across the United States performing at theaters, museums, music festivals, nightclubs, schools, and other venues.
-Laughing Pizza has also been featured on the Today Show, CNN, and Fox stations, as well as in Money Magazine,[1] The New York Times, Atlanta Magazine, Star Magazine, and the Huffington Post among others.
-They were the proud recipients of 7 Parents' Choice Awards, and their new one-hour docu-concert, "Laughing Pizza LIVE" had won a NAPPA award, as well as 5 Dove Awards and rave reviews from the Parents' Television Council.
+Laughing Pizza has also been featured on the Today Show, CNN, and Fox stations, as well as in Money Magazine,[1] The New York Times, Atlanta Magazine, Star Magazine, and the Huffington Post, among others.
+They were recipients of seven Parents' Choice Awards, and their new one-hour docu-concert, "Laughing Pizza LIVE" had won a NAPPA award, as well as 5 Dove Awards and rave reviews from the Parents' Television Council.

 Their song "On My Way" was chosen by Julie Andrews and her daughter Emma Walton Hamilton (who co-wrote the lyrics) to be featured in the book "Julie Andrews Collection of Songs, Poems, and Lullabies" (Little/Brown).

 In 2011, Laughing Pizza filmed a one-hour concert, which was made to be a TV special and aired as a pledge special in June 2012 on PBS.
 It got one of the highest ratings ever recorded for the family portion of Pledge – second only to Sesame Street.
-In keeping with the family feeling of the event, shot at the Scholastic Theatre in New York City, the band was joined by hosts, celebrity Chef Todd English and his teenage son, Simon.
-The show also features dancers from the kid and teen program at the acclaimed Broadway Dance Center and a string trio from Juilliard.
+Shot at the Scholastic Theatre in New York City, the band was joined by hosts, celebrity Chef Todd English and his teenage son, Simon.
+The show also featured dancers from the kid and teen program at the Broadway Dance Center and a string trio from Juilliard.

 In 2012, Michaelis was diagnosed with ovarian cancer and died on November 29, 2015.